kubevirt/community/design-proposals/migration-target.md

 # Overview

-We are getting asks from multiple cluster admin that would like to explicitly specify the "destination" of the VM when doing Live migration.
+We are getting asks from multiple cluster admin that would like - in exceptionel cases - to explicitly specify the "destination" of the VM when doing Live migration.
 While this may be less important in a cloud-native environment, we get this ask from many users coming from other virtualization solutions, where this is a common practice.
 The same result can already be achieved today with a few steps, this is only about simplifying it with a single direct API on the single `VirtualMachineInstanceMigration` without the need to alter a VM spec.